Why do I crave chocolate on my period? Anybody else have this experience? You’re not alone. We’ll take you through the details. Read on.

 Are period cravings a real thing?

-Yes, period cravings, including chocolate, certainly are real.
+Oh yes, period cravings, including chocolate, are most definitely real.

 But whether or not they have any physiological basis seems up for debate.